Prepare for Your Future by Studying the Past with a Master of Arts in History

 - Our chapter of Phi Alpha Theta provides a variety of professional development opportunities.
 It is dedicated to recognizing and encouraging excellence in the study of history.

-- Our Phi Alpha Theta club won “Chapter of the Year” twice in the past eight years.
+- Our Phi Alpha Theta club won “Chapter of the Year” twice in the past 8 years.

 Master of Arts in History Degree Information